iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 **Remarks**:

-The theorem highlighted the geometric interpretations of subgradient and the generalized subgradient.
-Take note that, for functions that are more patheological than usual, it's possible that there doesn't exists any vector of the form $(v, -1)$ in the normal cone of $\text{epi}(f)$ at the point $(x, f(x))$ and in that case, the generalized subgradient is $\emptyset$.
-Finally, a vector that fits the format of $(v, -1)$ garantees it to be strictly facing downwards in $\mathbb E \times \mathbb R$.
+The theorem highlighted the geometric interpretations of subgradient and the generalized subgradient, and the same definition can be generalized to just Subgradient of convex function.

+Take note that, for functions that are more pathological than usual, it's possible that there doesn't exists any vector of the form $(v, -1)$ in the normal cone of $\text{epi}(f)$ at the point $(x, f(x))$ and in that case, the generalized subgradient is $\emptyset$.
+Finally, a vector that fits the format of $(v, -1)$ guarantees it to be strictly facing downwards in $\mathbb E \times \mathbb R$.
+One of such example where subgradient doesn't exist even inside of the domain of the function would be the non convex function $-|x|$ at the point $x = 0$.

 More importantly, when doing subgradient algebra, just bear in mind that we are dealing with a cone, which is essentially one of the simple convex sets.
-For how to do computations with sugradient, from simple to hardcore, see [[Computations of Subdifferentials]] for more.
+For how to do computations with subgradient, from simple to hardcore, see [[Subdifferentials Subgradient Computations]] for more.

 **Comments**